 - Pani Poni Dash! is already packed with random insanity, but even the other characters can't begin to wrap their minds around their class president, Ichijou.
 Observe.
 If anyone tells you they know what's up with Ichijou, they are lying!

-- The Joker runs on this trope, causing him to be the Trope Namer and Trope Codifier for tropes ranging from Joker Immunity to Multiple Choice Past.
+- The Joker runs on this trope, causing him to be the Trope Namer and Trope Codifier for tropes ranging from Joker Immunity to Multiple-Choice Past.
 He's so pants-on-head insane that even Superman has a hard time dealing with him whenever they go toe to toe.
-It's even implied that he is so unhinged, that he is aware of the Fourth Wall, and just doesn't care.
+It's even implied that he is so unhinged, he is aware of the Fourth Wall, and just doesn't care.

 - Johnny the Homicidal Maniac was intentionally created without a backstory because author Jhonen Vasquez knew that no backstory would satisfy reader expectations.
 He also felt that "I got pantsed in school.
 I kill now!" is a pretty silly motivation.

 - The Phantom Stranger went decades without any kind of "origin", until DC did a special issue of Secret Origins that offered four different, contradictory explanations for his mysterious abilities.
 Nowadays, most fans and many writers treat Alan Moore's tale of an angel who wouldn't choose sides in the War in Heaven as the de facto origin.

 - Geoff Johns has put a new spin on his origins: apparently, he was cursed by a group called the Circle of Eternity to watch what he sowed.
 That only leaves us asking this question: what did he sow?
 Then he's revealed to be Judas.
 As part of his punishment, the Circle condemned him to wear his thirty pieces of silver around his neck forever as a mark of shame.